Alaska Wrongful Death Attorney

 Losing a loved one, especially when it's the result of a preventable accident or illness caused by another person's action or inaction, is an experience none of us want to endure.
 All emotions aside, however, wrongful death cases can take a financial toll.
 On behalf of the estate (typically), survivors (usually family members) can often file a wrongful death lawsuit in Alaska.
 Though these claims are never what a person wants to do, they are often necessary and practical for the mere financial part of it.

 At Pace Law Offices, our wrongful death attorney in Anchorage understands what you are going through and will persevere to obtain the best possible legal outcome.
-Contact us today at (907) 222-4003 to schedule a free consultation.
+Contact us online or by calling at (907) 222-4003 to schedule a free consultation.
 In the meantime, here's an overview of what a wrongful death claim in Alaska may involve.

-What Constitutes a Wrongful Death Lawsuit in Alaska
+What Constitutes a Wrongful Death Claims in Alaska

 When someone dies as a result of the negligence or misconduct of another person, the family of the deceased person may file a wrongful death claim against the person at fault.
 A wrongful death lawsuit is a civil lawsuit brought against an individual, company, or government agency.